 - Creating a Teaching Portfolio (YELC 6107).
 1 credit

 - Evaluation of a teaching portfolio.
 Components are created during the Certificate courses and revised during YELC 6107.
 Please see the handbook for details.

 Course Registration (CEU Doctoral Students)

 Students should generally register for courses through the normal SITS registration process.
 Course registration is open during the normal registration periods, and students who have general restrictions on their general registration in SITS will need to resolve these.
-Elkana Center courses can be found in the SITS menu under Extracurricular Courses (YELC - Yehuda Elkana Center for Teaching, Learning, and Higher Education), as they do not count towards the total credits required for the doctoral degree program (though they may be required for TAships).
+Most Elkana Center courses can be found in the SITS menu under Extracurricular Courses (YELC - Yehuda Elkana Center for Teaching, Learning, and Higher Education).
+For some doctoral programs, one or more courses count towards the degree program, and can be found alongside other courses.
 Please consult your departmental coordinator in programs where Elkana Center courses count as mandatory courses or as electives.